Home health and hospice glossary

 Home health agency (HHA) — Agency or organization that delivers skilled care in a patient’s personal residence.
 Associations that accredit home health agencies include the Accreditation Commission for Health Care, Community Health Accreditation Program and Joint Commission on Accreditation of Home Healthcare Organizations.

-Homebound — A patient who is unable to leave home without great difficulty, including patients who need the help of another person, a cane, a walker or a wheelchair.
-Under Medicare coverage, the patient must be evaluated certified as homebound by a doctor.
+Homebound – A person who is unable to leave home without great difficulty, including patients who need the help of another person, a cane, a walker or a wheelchair.
+Under Medicare coverage, a person must be certified as homebound by a physician to qualify for home health services.

 Home health aide — Someone who assists or provides the patient with personal care services such as bathing, dressing, feeding and going to the toilet.